 My Wedding Planner Charges Commission – What Does This Mean?

 Spotted commission in the small print?
 Tichea clears this one up: “Some wedding planners charge a commission which means that if they recommend a supplier and that supplier gets booked by you, the planner will get a financial kickback.
 So, if a wedding planner charges commission it doesn’t mean it will affect your budget – it’s a separate agreement between the wedding planner and suppliers.”

 “If anything is unclear or if you’re concerned, the best thing to do is to bring it up with your wedding planner.
 Ask questions, tell your planner your concerns about a possible price increase and then see if you can arrange a flat fee with your wedding planner.”

 What Isn’t Included in a Wedding Planning Service?

-This is another ‘check the Ts & Cs’ situation as each wedding planners’ offerings will differ, but Nathan and Naomie underline that the priority of a good wedding planner will be to offer finesse and flexibility.
-“Ultimately we care so much more for our couples’ wellbeing and satisfaction than we do about sticking to strict boundaries of what a wedding planner does and doesn’t do.”
+This is another ‘check the Ts & Cs’ situation as each wedding planners’ offerings will differ, but the priority of a good wedding planner will be to offer finesse and flexibility.

 That said, there are certain tasks and duties that go beyond the remit of wedding planning that are handy to know before you dive in.
-“Your wedding planner will ensure that you have appropriate vendors for your day and that all goes smoothly but remember that they’re not an additional photographer, venue staff member, decorator, caterer, waiter or part of your bridal party,” clarify Nathan and Naomie.
-“Put another way, your planner should not need to fill in gaps because the couple didn’t want to book full services or hire the appropriate vendors.
-Your planner is there to oversee suppliers on the day to make sure your vision is carried out and that everything is perfectly executed”.
+It's important to bear in mind that your wedding planner will ensure that you have the appropriate vendors for your wedding style and budget, but they can't act as an extra photographer, decorator, waiter or part of your wedding party.